 The 1970 Dodge Charger R/T was the signature car driven by Dominic in The Fast and the Furious, Fast & Furious, Fast Five and Furious 7.
 It was destroyed in Furious 7 when Dom competed with Deckard Shaw in Los Angeles, only to briefly reappear at the hideout in F9 (2021).

-The features of the original Dodge Charger R/T includes an overhead valve gear and a 90-degree V-8 cylinder layout.
+The features of the original Dodge Charger R/T include an overhead valve gear and a 90-degree V-8 cylinder layout.

-Hero and featured image: Courtesy The Fast & the Furious/© 2016 – Universal Pictures/IMDb
+(Hero and featured image: Courtesy F9: The Fast Saga/ IMDb)

 This story first appeared on Lifestyle Asia India